tbicr/django-pg-zero-downtime-migrations/README.md

 ## Usage

-To enable zero downtime migrations for postgres just setup django backend provided by this package:
+To enable zero downtime migrations for postgres just setup django backend provided by this package and add most safe settings:

     DATABASES = {
         'default': {